 Because you never leave it.

-Aware's novel In-Home Addiction Treatment (IHATTM) model is based on research that shows that integrated medical and behavioral care and compassionate monitoring—in the home—promotes lasting recovery.
+Aware's novel In-Home Addiction Treatment (IHATTM) model is based on research that shows that integrated medical and behavioral care and compassionate monitoring—in the home—promotes lasting recovery from addiction.

 So what does this mean for our clients?

 You do not have to leave home: the client-centered treatment plan is delivered via a unique hybrid of both virtual and in-home visits by in-home addiction treatment (IHATTM) practitioners.